Certification

 Naming Meditation

 IDL teaches the naming of thoughts, feelings, and experiences as a way to objectify the contents of our mind, whatever they may be.
 The purpose for this practice is twofold.
 First, as long as we are unaware of the contents of our awareness our thoughts think us and our feelings define us.
 As soon as we name what is going on in our awareness those contents are objectified, that is, made objects of our awareness.
 When naming occurs, thoughts, feelings, and experiences, which are normally chained together in a “train of thought,” become “uncoupled,” and spaces begin to appear between them.
 These spaces, in which there is no content of awareness but rather degrees of relatively clear awareness, are experiences of meditative objectivity.
-In time these expand until that meditative awareness becomes the “figure” in our ongoing awareness rather than its subjective ground.
+This is akin to cultivating formless or causal mysticism or oneness.
+In time these spaces between our thoughts and feelings expand until that meditative awareness becomes the “figure” in our ongoing awareness rather than its subjective ground.

 Transpersonal